Chargily/chargily-dev-docs/docs/webhook-handler-test.md

 To utilize the Chargily Pay Testing Tool, follow these steps:

 1. Configure Your Webhook Endpoint:
-   Set up a webhook endpoint in your application that can receive and process incoming webhook notifications (You probably already had done that).
+   Set up a webhook endpoint in your application that can receive and process incoming webhook notifications (You probably already have done that).

 2. Obtain the Webhook URL:
    Retrieve the URL of your webhook endpoint.
-This URL is the address where the Chargily Pay will send the simulated webhook.
+This URL is the address where Chargily Pay will send the webhooks.

 3. Access the Chargily Pay Testing Tool:
    Open the Chargily Pay Testing Tool.
-It provides a user-friendly interface where you can input the webhook URL, the ID of an invoice, your Chargily Pay Secret and the status of the paiment (paid or failed).
+It provides a user-friendly interface where you can input the webhook URL, the ID of an invoice, your Chargily Pay Secret, and the status of the payment (paid or failed).

 4. Emulate a Successful or a Failed Payment:
-   Within the Tool, initiate the simulation of a successful of failed payment by clicking on the Send button to send a POST request to your webhook endpoint.
+   Within the Tool, initiate the simulation of a successful or failed payment by clicking on the Send button to send a POST request to your webhook endpoint.

 5. Verify Webhook Handling:
    Once the POST request is sent, observe how your webhook handler processes the simulated webhook.
 Ensure that your application correctly handles the event and updates the relevant payment status.